HwangToeMat/Open-Images_EasyDownload/README.md

 ![OpenImages](image1.png)

-**Then you can easily get data with this code, include Bounding Boxes (600 classes), Object Segmentations, Visual Relationships, and Localized Narratives.**
+**Then you can easily get data with this code including Bounding Boxes (600 classes), Object Segmentations, Visual Relationships, and Localized Narratives.**

 ## Settings
-This code need 'ratelim', 'tqdm' and 'checkpoint'. 'tqdm' and 'checkpoint' are included in this repository.
+This code needs 'ratelim', 'tqdm' and 'checkpoint'. 'tqdm' and 'checkpoint' are included in this repository.
 But ***you need to install 'ratelim' using the code below.***
 ```
 pip install ratelim
 ```